GiselleAnido/GiselleAnido/README.md

 Project: RescueMe, Pet Adoption Website 🐾

-In one of my projects, I developed a pet adoption website that helps people find and give pets for adoption.
+In one of my projects,my team and I developed a pet adoption website that helps people find and give pets for adoption.
 The website serves as a platform where users can search for available pets based on their preferences, view pet profiles, and connect with pet owners for adoption.

-Backend: For the backend, I utilized Node.js to build the server-side of the application.
-I designed RESTful APIs to handle user authentication, pet search, and adoption requests.
-MongoDB was used as the database to store pet profiles, user information, and adoption records.

-Frontend: The frontend of the website was developed using React, enabling a dynamic and responsive user interface.
-I implemented features such as pet search filters, pet profile display, and adoption request forms.
-I utilized Bootstrap for responsive layouts and Sass for enhanced styling and customization.

-Additional Features: The website incorporated additional features like user authentication, allowing users to create accounts, log in, and manage their adoption requests.
-It also provided a user-friendly admin panel for pet owners to manage their pet profiles and review adoption requests.

 Feel free to explore the code repository for this project to get a closer look at the implementation details and functionalities!